Ownership of a Portuguese trademark is acquired by registration with the National Institute of Industrial Property (INPI).

 Civil actions concerning company names must be filed with the IP Court.
 In these cases, company names can, as distinctive signs, be protected against other similar company names or even other trademarks.

 Unfair competition can also be grounds for a civil claim (alone or together with trademark infringement).
 Any act that contravenes business rules and honest commercial practices should be considered an act of unfair competition.

 iv Conduct of proceedings

 The IPC allows for preliminary injunctions (PI) to be granted on the basis of the threat or actual infringement of any industrial property rights.
-According to the case law, if actual infringement is already being committed, the applicant only has to demonstrate the ownership of a right and that it is being infringed (irreparable harm only needs to be proven if the PI is requested on the basis of the threat of infringement).
+If actual infringement is already being committed, the applicant only has to demonstrate the ownership of a right and that it is being infringed (irreparable harm only needs to be proven if the PI is requested on the basis of the threat of infringement).

 If the PI turns out to be unjustified, the applicant may be liable for damages.

 Civil main action follows the general regime provided for in the Portuguese Civil Procedural Code (CPC).
-It includes three written pleadings: the initial claim, the defence and, whenever a counterclaim is formulated by the defendant in the defence, a reply.
+It includes three written pleadings: the initial claim or claims, the defence and, whenever a counterclaim is formulated by the defendant in the defence, a reply.

-However, the courts have, under the general right of a prior hearing, been accepting a reply by the claimant to the objections raised by the defendant in its defence.
+However, the courts have, under the general adversarial principle, been accepting a reply by the claimant to the objections raised by the defendant in its defence.
 This reply may be admitted in writing, to be submitted within 10 days (which corresponds to the general deadline prescribed in the CPC), or orally during the preliminary hearing or prior to the final hearing.
 The same rule will apply if the claimant raises an objection to the counterclaim formulated by the defendant in its reply, whereby the court may admit the submission by the defendant of its counter-reply to the reply filed by the claimant, on the same terms as those outlined above.